renzbagaporo-powerx/s32g2_image_flashing/README.md

 ### Hardware Setup

-1. Configure the board boot mode switches to boot from SPI NOR flash
+1. Configure the board boot mode switches to boot from serial.
+On `S32G-VNP-RDB2UG` this is on section 3.6.
-2. Connect serial cable to the board
+2. Connect host to the board via it's UART0 USB port.

 ### Flashing